Boston Marathon bomber Tsarnaev sentenced to death for 2013 attack

 The same jury found Tsarnaev guilty last month of placing a pair of homemade pressure-cooker bombs on April 15, 2013, as well as fatally shooting a policeman.
 The bombing was one of the highest-profile attacks on U.S. soil since Sept.
 11, 2001.

-Tsarnaev, dressed in a dark sport coat and light-colored shirt, stood quietly as the sentence was read, remaining expressionless as he had throughout most of the trial.
+Tsarnaev, dressed in a dark sport coat and light-coloured shirt, stood quietly as the sentence was read, remaining expressionless as he had throughout most of the trial.

 During 10 weeks of testimony, jurors heard from about 150 witnesses, including people whose legs were torn off by the shrapnel-filled bombs.
 William Richard, the father of bombing victim Martin Richard, described the decision to leave his 8-year-old son to die of his wounds so that he could save the life of his daughter, Jane, who lost a leg but survived.